FACTBOX-US refiners cut runs, energy companies brace for Irene

 SHIPPING

-* The U.S. Coast Guard closes ports of Wilmington and Morehead City, North Carolina, to traffic and halts loading and offloading operations.
+* The U.S. Coast Guard said the New York Harbor remains open with some restrictions on vessel travel on Saturday evening.
+[ID:nWEN7649]

-* Coast Guard closes ports of Hampton Roads area of Virginia to inbound commercial vessels unless they get specific permission by captain of the port.
+* Coast Guard closed ports of Wilmington and Morehead City, North Carolina, to traffic and halts loading and offloading operations.

-* The U.S. Coast Guard said decisions whether to limit or stop New York Harbor traffic depend on the storm's path, no restrictions yet.
-[ID:nN1E77O17D].
+* Coast Guard closed ports of Hampton Roads area of Virginia to inbound commercial vessels unless they get specific permission by captain of the port.

 OIL STORAGE, TERMINALS